The first phase of the largest restoration project ever undertaken at Silver Creek begins in September.

-Picabo — The first phase of the largest restoration project ever undertaken at Silver Creek will start in late September, according to news release from The Nature Conservancy.
-The Conservancy owns and manages Silver Creek, and it is restoring the preserves Kilpatrick pond area to ensure the long-term health of the creek.
+The Nature Conservancy owns and manages Silver Creek, and it is restoring the preserve’s Kilpatrick pond area to ensure the long-term health of the creek.
 The project will address rising water temperatures and sediment build-up at the pond that is affecting more than 15 miles of creek downstream.

 The Purdy project will reconfigure the dam, incorporating fish passage and the ability to release water from the bottom of the pond to help manage water temperature.
 The upstream project on the Conservancy's preserve will occur next fall.